otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

 ## Formative Assessment

-If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:
+Learning to use AI tools is an important skill.
+While AI tools are powerful, you **must** be aware of the following:

-- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust **ChatGPT's** responses blindly.
-You must still use your judgement and may need to do additional research to determine if the response is correct
+- Do not trust the AI tool's responses blindly.
+You **must** still use your judgement and may need to do additional research to determine if the response is correct
-- Acknowledge that you are using **ChatGPT**.
-In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work
+- Acknowledge what AI tool you have used.
+In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work
 ---

 ### Task One